7 Easy Steps: How to Crochet a Rose

 Step 2: Make the Foundation Chain

-Begin with a slip knot and chain 41 stitches.
-When learning how to crochet a rose, this long chain becomes the base for every petal layer.
+Begin with a slip knot and chain 41.
+This long chain is the base for every petal layer.

 Keep your chains even and relaxed.
 If the chain feels too tight, try going up a hook size for better results.